dgKrajnik/dgkbank_frontend/README.md

 /dgkbank/issue-move-request
 ```

-### Helpful in:

-- Flow framework to manage communication and negotiation between participants
-- In Peer-to-peer network of nodes.
-- Notary infrastructure to validate uniqueness and sequencing of transactions without global broadcast.

 ### Installing:
 To get a project running successfully you have to follow the given steps:

 ##### STEPS-

-- Open the page in browser
+- Open the page in browser.
 - Ensure that you will get frontend page in return.

-### To Run the Web page:
+### Appearance of Web Page:

-To run the page you have to follow given steps:
+Listing of information about what's on the Web page is given below:

 **1** The page header is the identity of the node you're connected to.